This Committee is providing expert advice on drinking water quality and public health.

 The NHMRC Water Quality Advisory Committee (WQAC) provides expert advice to NHMRC on public health issues related to drinking water quality.

-The major role of WQAC is the rolling review of the Australian Drinking Water Guidelines (ADWG).
+The primary role of WQAC is the rolling review of the Australian Drinking Water Guidelines (ADWG).
 Other activities in WQAC's Work Plan are outlined below.

 WQAC members provide expertise in the fields of microbiology, toxicology, water quality risk assessment and management, water chemistry and recycling, groundwater hydrology, guidelines and methodology.
 Jurisdiction representatives with knowledge of implementing the ADWG are also members.
 WQAC has observer members from Food Standards Australia New Zealand, the Australian Department of Agriculture and Water Resources, and Water Services Association Australia.

 WQAC members are members of professional networks and consult within and outside these networks to provide expert advice on water quality issues nationally and internationally.

 WQAC convenes working groups to focus on targeted Work Plan activities and may source additional experts where appropriate.

 The ADWG provide an authoritative reference on what defines safe, good quality water.
 The ADWG undergoes rolling review to ensure currency.

 Water quality is an important issue requiring a specialist committee to provide technical advice and expertise to the NHMRC.
 This is part of NHMRC's commitment in its current Corporate Plan to maintain a leadership role in the development of public and environmental health advice.